Horsetail Fall (Yosemite)

 220 mm

 I’ll have a first-hand Horsetail Fall report in a week or so, but here’s what I know so far.
-First, your best source of information comes right from the horse’s mouth (so to speak): https://www.nps.gov/yose/planyourvisit/horsetailfall.htm.
+First, your best source of Horsetail Fall information comes right from the horse’s mouth (so to speak).
 While most of what I share below is unchanged, here are some differences from previous years.

 2021 Horsetail Fall Crowd, Northside Drive, Yosemite :: For nearly a mile, scenes like this one from a small section of Northside Drive, repeated themselves every couple hundred yards.

 For eleven-plus months each year, Horsetail Fall may just be Yosemite’s most anonymous waterfall.
 Usually dry or (at best) a wet stain, even when flowing strong this ephemeral cataract is barely visible as a thin white thread descending El Capitan’s east flank.
 When it’s flowing, my workshop groups can be standing directly beneath Horsetail and I still have to guide their eyes to it: “See that tall tree there?
 Follow it all the way to the top of El Capitan; now run your eye to the left until you get to the first tree…”.
-But for a couple of weeks in February, the possibility that a fortuitous confluence of snowmelt, shadow, and sunset light might, for a few minutes, turn this unassuming trickle into a molten stripe draws photographers like cats to a can-opener.
+But for a couple of weeks in February, the possibility that a fortuitous confluence of snowmelt, shadow, and sunset light draws photographers like cats to a can-opener.

-The curtain rises in the second week of February, a couple of hours before sunset, when a vertical shadow begins its eastward march across El Capitan’s south face.
-As the shadow advances, the sunlight warms; when the unseen sun (direct sunlight is gone from the valley floor long before it leaves towering El Capitan) reaches the horizon, the only part of El Capitan not in shadow is a narrow strip of granite that includes Horsetail Fall, and for a few minutes, when all the photography stars align, the fall is bathed in a red glow resembling flowing lava framed by dark shadow.
+The curtain rises in the second week of February when, a couple of hours before sunset, a vertical shadow begins its eastward march across El Capitan’s south face.
+As the shadow advances, the sunlight warms; when the unseen sun (direct sunlight is gone from the valley floor long before it leaves towering El Capitan) reaches the horizon, the only part of El Capitan not in shadow is the narrow strip of granite that includes Horsetail Fall—for a few minutes, when all the photography stars align, the fall is bathed in a orange or (if you’re lucky) red glow resembling flowing lava, framed by dark shadow.

 One important thing before I continue.
-To avoid outing yourself as a Yosemite rookie, don’t make the mistake of calling Horsetail Fall the “Firefall.”
-Yosemite’s Firefall was a very real nightly display of burning embers pushed from Glacier Point every summer night.
-It was as spectacular as it sounds.
-The phenomenon started in 1872 and continued until the National Park Service, concerned (among other things) about the crowds it drew, terminated the Firefall in 1968.
+To avoid outing yourself as a Yosemite rookie, don’t make the mistake of calling Horsetail Fall the “Firefall” (I even see NPS signs in Yosemite wrongly using “Firefall”).
+Yosemite’s Firefall was a very real nightly display of burning embers pushed from Glacier Point every summer night that all Yosemite veterans remember fondly because it was as spectacular as it sounds.
+The phenomenon started in 1872 and continued until the National Park Service, concerned (among other things) about the crowds it drew, terminated the Firefall show in 1968.

 Anyone who has witnessed or seen pictures of Horsetail Fall would agree that “Firefall” would be a great name for it, but those of us fortunate (and old) enough to have witnessed the actual Firefall know the difference between Horsetail Fall and the Firefall, and will never confuse one for the other.